 # # #

 Although two years of data from a single CBC provides only a sliver of the overall picture, there are grounds to be cautiously optimistic about Puerto Rican birds after Maria and Irma.
 Moreover, the recovery appears to be largely consistent with those of earlier well-documented hurricanes, such as Hugo in 1989.
 Scientists are already studying the impact of Irma and Maria, which will further improve our understanding of the impact of hurricanes on Caribbean birds.
+Already, scientists are finding that the impact of Maria on trees was much more significant than prior storms, likely due to climate change.

 # # #